Friday, July 31, 2020

 Biden is the great compromiser, bi-partisanship being his life-blood.
 Bi-partisanship means collaboration with the Republican Party … which in a war would be called treason.
 And we are in a class war.
 Any deals he makes are deals Republicans want.
 He and Mitch McConnell are good buds and as Marcetic points out McConnell knows Biden is one of the primary weak points of the Democratic Party.
 Biden’s already blocked with Trump on an aggressive new cold war against China and in the midst of mass protests for police defunding called for increased police funding - just like Trump.
 Now he is the Democrats’ standard bearer – almost the worst candidate of those who ran.
 Like Trump, Biden is another sign of the human and political rot of capitalist politics.

 P.S. - Sept, 2020 - Biden is running ads to out-Trump on looting, crime and arson.
 But who will people choose as 'tougher' on these issues?
-Trump, so Biden is only building up these issues for Trump's benefit.
+Biden is only building up these issues for Trump's benefit.

 Other prior blog reviews on this topic, use blog search box upper left: “The Democrats: A Critical History,”"The Russians Are Coming Again," "Populists Guide to 2020," "Bernie Needs to Toughen Up His Debate Performances,"